 If you need to remotely track your phone, all you have to do is head to the Find My Device site and sign into your Google account (the same you used while setting up the service).
 Alternatively, you can also perform a Google search with the query, "Find my phone" to start tracking your device.

 Once your phone has been located, you'll be able to ring your device so it plays a loud sound even if it's on silent mode.
 This is handy if you've misplaced your phone inside your house.
-If you have a Google Home, you can just ask Assistant to ring your device by saying, "Hey Google, ring my phone."
+If you have a Google Assistant smart speaker, you can just ask Assistant to ring your device by saying, "Hey Google, ring my phone."
 It will find the last phone that you logged into with your Google account and ring it.

 Find My Device's lock feature is useful if you haven't secured your phone with a passcode or fingerprint, as it prevents access to the home screen should anyone else come across your phone.
 There's also the option to display a message on the lock screen and add a callback number so that anyone that finds your phone can get in touch with you.